learn-co-curriculum/phase-1-algorithms-palindrome/README.md

 `false` if it is not a palindrome.

-To keep things simple, your function only needs to deal with lowercase strings that are all one letters (don't worry about spaces or special characters).
+To keep things simple, your function only needs to deal with lowercase strings that are all letters (don't worry about spaces or special characters).

 Here are a few examples: